MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     The security vulnerabilities in this code are related to the "Remove Sensitive Data from Debug Logging" issue.

+    Notice that the PaymentService class uses OrderRepository to persist payment-related order data.
+If the OrderRepository class does not properly handle sensitive data, it could lead to data exposure vulnerabilities.

 1. Open the **ProductService.cs** file.

 1. Take a minute to review the SearchProducts method.

-    The security vulnerabilities in this code are related to the "Fix SQL Injection Vulnerability in Product Search" issue.
+    The security vulnerabilities in this code are related to the **Fix SQL Injection Vulnerability in Product Search** issue that you assigned to yourself.

+    Notice that the SearchProducts method calls the ProductRepository's Search method.
+If the Search method is not properly validating and sanitizing user input, it could be vulnerable to SQL injection attacks.

+1. Make a list of the code files related to the issues assigned to you.

+    The issues that you assigned to yourself are:

+    - **🔐 Fix Credit Card Data Storage Violations**
+    - **🔐 Fix SQL Injection Vulnerability in Product Search**

+    The code files related to the "Fix Credit Card Data Storage Violations" issue are:

+    - Models/Orders.cs/PaymentInfo class
+    - Security/SecurityValidator.cs/ValidateCreditCard method
+    - Data/OrderRepository.cs

+    The code files related to the "Fix SQL Injection Vulnerability in Product Search" issue are:

+    - Services/ProductService.cs/SearchProducts method
+    - Data/ProductRepository.cs/SearchProducts method

 ### Analyze issues using GitHub Copilot's Ask mode

 GitHub issues often contain complex problems that require careful analysis before implementing fixes.
 Understanding the root causes, potential impacts, and best remediation strategies is crucial for effective resolution.

-You can use the following Visual Studio Code extensions to assist with issue analysis and resolution:
+The following GitHub extensions for Visual Studio Code can assist with issue analysis and resolution:

 - **GitHub Copilot Chat**: GitHub Copilot's Ask mode provides intelligent code analysis capabilities that can help identify security vulnerabilities, understand their potential impact, and suggest remediation strategies.

 - **GitHub Pull Requests**: The GitHub Pull Requests extension integrates GitHub issues directly into Visual Studio Code, allowing you to manage and interact with issues without leaving your development environment.

-By systematically analyzing each security issue, you can develop a comprehensive understanding of the problems before implementing fixes.
+By systematically analyzing security issues, you can develop a comprehensive understanding of the problems before implementing fixes.
 This approach ensures that solutions address root causes rather than just symptoms.

-In this task, you use GitHub Copilot's Ask mode to systematically analyze the security vulnerabilities.
+In this task, you use GitHub Copilot's Ask mode to analyze the security vulnerabilities.

 Use the following steps to complete this task:

+1. Ensure that the GitHub Copilot Chat and GitHub Pull Requests extensions are installed in Visual Studio Code.

+    Open the Extensions view in Visual Studio Code and review your installed extensions.
+If either extension is missing, install it before proceeding.

+    For example, you can use the following steps to install the GitHub Pull Requests extension:

     1. Open the Extensions view in Visual Studio Code.

-    To open the Extensions view, select the **Extensions** icon from the Activity Bar on the left side of the Visual Studio Code window.

-1. In the Extensions view, search for "GitHub Pull Requests", and then install the extension.
+    1. In the Extensions view, search for **GitHub Pull Requests**.

+    1. Select **GitHub Pull Requests** from the search results, and then install the extension.
-    This extension allows you to review and manage GitHub pull requests and issues in Visual Studio Code.

         After the installation is complete, you may need to reload Visual Studio Code for the changes to take effect.
 A **GitHub** icon should be added to Visual Studio Code's Activity Bar.

 1. To open the GitHub Pull Requests view, select the **GitHub** icon from the Activity Bar.